jackcooper1245/top50fintechs/README.md

 # Top50fintechs

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/top50fintechs`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to Top50fintechs.
+Here you will be able to easily browse the best companies the Fintech sector has to offer.
+You will have access to some preliminary info, directions to the companies personal site and a few other bits and bobs.
+Please follow the instructions carefully and enjoy!

 ## Installation